MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-sample-create.md

 ## Install the extension

 1. Open visual studio and go to **Extensions** > **Manage extensions**
-2. Search for “**GraphConnectorsTemplate**” extension and download it
+2. Search for "**GraphConnectorsTemplate**" extension and download it
 3. Close and relaunch Visual Studio to install the template
-4. Go to **File** > **New** > **Project** and search for “GraphConnectorsTemplate”.
-Select the template and click Next.
+4. Go to **File** > **New** > **Project** and search for "GraphConnectorsTemplate".
+Select the template and select Next.
     ![Create project from template](media/connectors-sdk/create.png)
-5. Give a name to the project and click Next.
+5. Give a name to the project and select Next.
-6. Choose .NET Core 3.1, give a name to the connector as “CustomConnector” and click Create.
+6. Choose .NET Core 3.1, give a name to the connector as "CustomConnector" and select Create.
 7. The custom connector template project is created with skeleton code
     ![Project structure from template](media/connectors-sdk/templateproject.png)